eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 *decision to present an attribute to a Relying Party.
-Under no circumstances *User approval to present data from their Wallet Unit should be construed as *lawful grounds for the processing of personal data by the Relying Party or any *other party.
+Under no circumstances *User approval to present data from their Wallet Unit should be construed as *lawful grounds for the processing of personal data by the Relying Party or any *other entity.
 A Relying Party requesting or processing personal data from a *Wallet Unit must ensure that it has grounds for lawful processing of that data, *according to Article 6 of the GDPR.**